 There are many decisions to be considered at this point in the relationship.
 One is to stay together and try to improve things.
 Another is to separate and possibly divorce.
 Yet another is to take a break in the relationship, perhaps by living apart for a while while still maintaining some contact.
 Still another is couple counselling.
 Couple counselling can go on while you're trying to make decisions about how best to live in relationship.

 Making Complex Change

 Your relationship is more than just you and your spouse.
-It is a complex combination of needs, thoughts, feelings, values, and behaviour that extend far beyond you.
+It is a complex combination of needs, thoughts, feelings, values, and behavior that extend far beyond you.
 It includes those who raised you, other family members, and your associations and activities with friends and colleagues.

 Your relationship includes the regrets, losses, and grieving that have impacted you and your spouse.
 As well, it includes the hopes, dreams, and plans you have for your relationship.
 Not only that, it includes what you do in the present moment, either apart or together.

 Like a pair of trees growing side by side in the forest, you each need your own light, water, air, and earth on which you can flourish.
 For more information about flourishing, I recommend Dr. Martin Seligman's book Flourish.

 Often in couples who come for counselling, there is one partner who is feeling smothered by the other.
 It is important to realize that when your roots and branches do not smother or compete with one another, you can begin to feel more comfortable to pursue interests of your own and do more for yourself.

 Other partners have plenty of time on their own, but don’t have enough quality time with family.